-If you are a licensed Microsoft Xbox developer, please e-mail your name, studio name, and the licensed e-mail address to firstname.lastname@example.org.
+If you are a licensed Microsoft Xbox developer, please email your name, studio name, and the licensed e-mail address to email@example.com.
 If you are a licensed Sony PlayStation developer, please visit SCE DevNet.
-Under the Middleware Directory click "Confirm Status" for Amazon Lumberyard.
+Under the Middleware Directory, click "Confirm Status" for Amazon Lumberyard.

 No, but by downloading or using Lumberyard, you agree to the AWS Customer Agreement and Lumberyard Service Terms.
 If you want to use Amazon GameLift or Lumberyard’s Cloud Canvas to build connected gameplay features, you or someone from your game team needs to register for an AWS account and provision services to your account.

 No. If you own and operate your own private servers, you do not need to use AWS.
 You can also use Lumberyard without AWS if your game does not use any servers.
-For example, if you release a free-standing single‐player or local-only multiplayer game, you pay us nothing.
+For example, if you release a free-standing single‐player or local-only multiplayer game, you pay AWS nothing.

 Yes, Cloud Canvas lets you configure permissions so your development, test, and release resources can have different access restrictions.
-Cloud Canvas creates AWS IAM Managed Policies, which can be used to grant access to the AWS IAM Users and Groups you choose.
+Cloud Canvas creates IAM Managed Policies, which can be used to grant access to the IAM Users and Groups you choose.
 You can customize the permissions by editing your Cloud Canvas configuration in the Lumberyard Editor, and update the user and group assignments in the AWS Management Console as needed.

 No, you can sell your game wherever you'd like.
 Of course, we’d love to see your game on Amazon, and you can find information about publishing PC and Mac games on Amazon here and publishing Android games on the Amazon Appstore here.